yenkuanlee/IPDC/README.md

 		- numberofnode : how mant IPDC node you want to use
 		- rpcport : always 8545 in IPDC ER
 		- date
-	- You can refer to the following format
+	- You can refer to the following format of description.conf
 ```
 networkid = 13467912
 chaintype = filesign